pyOpenSci/pyopensci.github.io/_posts/2024-06-20-pyconus-pyopensci-sprints.md

 short tutorial/guidebook for making their first contribution using the GitHub interface.

+### Collaborative git and GitHub lessons

+This past year, I was awarded the BSSw fellowship in which I proposed lessons on these lesser known collaborative, git and GitHub skills - the same skills that will support people attending sprints!
+I am looking forward to having these lessons on hand,for next year's sprints, to support those who are still fighting to learn git and GitHub (it can be an uphill process!).

 ## The Anatomy of a pyOpenSci Sprint

-Based on our understanding of the learning motivations and challenges that new contributors might face, pyOpenSci has developed a workflow that I've found to be successful in empowering new contributors to make their first contributions.
+Based on my understanding of the learning motivations and challenges that new contributors face, I've developed a pyOpenSci sprint approach that I've found to be successful in empowering new contributors to make their first contributions.

 ### Create opportunities for first-time contributors